Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.md

 When you're done, pat yourself on the back for having made a scatterplot from scratch!

 ## STEP 4: Read GeoJSON data and scatterplot that data (no geo-projection)
 OK, enough of this plotting boring arrays of meaningless data.
-Let's plot something REAL!
-Well, earthquakes are real, and pretty serious, so how about that?
+Let's plot something EARTH SHATTERING!!!
+OK, how about earthquakes?
+(Oh!!
+See what I did there??).

-Let's start with the earthquake data.
+The [USGS publishes GeoJSON feeds of recent earthquakes on their website](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php), so we can get [longitude, latitude, depth, magnitude] of just about any earthquake ever recorded by human intstruments.
 The data format will be [GeoJSON](http://geojson.org/), which will be a bit more complicated to reference, but is still just an array of data features.

-Previously, our data was just: `var myData = [ 20, 60, 100 ];`, whereas now we'll have something like what you see below, where each block `{ }` will be parsed into a *JavaScript object*, which could hold arrays of sub-data like strings, arrays of numbers, etc, etc.
+Previously, our data was just: `var myData = [ 20, 60, 100 ];`, whereas now we'll have something like what you see below, where each block `{ }` will be parsed into a *JavaScript object*, which could hold arrays of sub-data.
+[Have a look here for the basic formats and JSON data structures if you need help](https://www.w3schools.com/js/js_json_datatypes.asp).
 ```JavaScript
 	var myData = [ {/* object with data */ }, {/* object with data */ }, {/* object with data */ } ];
 ```
-If you're not that familiar with JSON data, [have a look here for the basic formats and data types](https://www.w3schools.com/js/js_json_datatypes.asp).

-Our data feed will come from the [USGS GeoJSON feed of earthquakes](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php), which contains a lot more data than we'll need.
-I've pasted an abridged version of the data format below with two "features" representing earthquakes.
+I've pasted an abridged version of the USGS data format below with three earthquake "features".
 I have deleted a lot of attributes so you can see where the coordinate data "lives" in the GeoJSON data structure.
 To see an example of the feed of all global earthquakes in the past day, with all of the associated data [click here](https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_day.geojson).

 ```JSON
 {